Charlie Allnut (Humphrey Bogart): A man takes a drop too much once in a while, it’s only human nature.

-Yet there are examples in nature of mostly monogamous relationships: lar gibbons, mute swans, malagasy giant rats, waved albatrosses, california mouses, black vultures, shingleback skinks, sandhill cranes, prairie voles, convict chiclids, some African antelopes, and … humans.
+Yet there are examples in nature of mostly monogamous relationships: lar gibbons, mute swans, Malagasy giant rats, waved albatrosses, California mouses, black vultures, shingleback skinks, sandhill cranes, prairie voles, convict cichlids, some African antelopes, and … humans.
 Humans are capable of long-term, happy, monogamous relationships, just as they are capable of having polygamous ones.

 So it is hard to say whether monogamy or polygamy is more natural.
 It might be like asking whether it is more natural to speak English or German.
 Humans are wired to learn language just as they naturally crave contact with others, but culture largely determines the language they learn and the forms of their relationships.
 Nature doesn’t determine which language or relationship is best.
 And even if one is more natural than the other that doesn’t make it better.
 Some natural things are good, but some are bad—like smallpox!

 Moreover, humans have both long-term and short-term mating strategies.
 We associate long-term mating strategies with monogamy.
 These strategies value commitment, gene quality, economic prospects and parenting skills.
 We associate short-term mating strategies with polygamy.
 These strategies value physical attractiveness, sex appeal, and sexual experience.
 But nature doesn’t decree which types of relationships are morally or biologically better.